 These should be numbered with Arabic numerals.
 Each table should be typed using a table format (i.e., each variable must be typed into a separate cell in the table).
 The title should be typed at the table in the sentence case format i.e., only the first name should be in capital letters; as appropriate (font size 10, Times New Roman).
 Any front note should be typed at the bottom of the table in italic.
 Tables should be prepared in Microsoft Word.
 Don’t keep tables/figures at the end of the article.
 All the tables/figures should be kept at an appropriate place in the text of an article where you have mentioned these tables/figures.
 All the tables/figures should be mentioned in the text of the article.

 Graphics should be prepared using applications capable of generating high-resolution JPEG for pasting in the Microsoft Word manuscript file.
-Use Arabic numerals in the order of their appearance in the text and bear a brief title in lower case boldface letters below the figure(font size 10, Times New Roman).
+Use Arabic numerals in the order of their appearance in the text and bear a brief title in lower case boldface letters bellow the figure(font size 10, Times New Roman).
 For any figure directly extracted from previously published materials, you must have written permission from the publisher of that figure for reprint use.
 A copy of that permission release must be submitted with your article.
 To designate figures and upper case letters for their parts (Figure 1).
-Figures can be attached as JPEG files.
+Figures can be attached as a JPEG file.

 References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).
 Identify references in text, tables, and legends by Arabic numerals in parenthesis/bracket like- .
 References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
 Use the style of the examples below.
 Use the complete name of the journal for non-indexed journals.
 Avoid using abstracts as references.
 Information from manuscripts submitted but not accepted should be cited in the text as “unpublished observations” with written permission from the source.
 Avoid citing a “personal communication” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
 For scientific articles, contributors should obtain written permission and confirmation of accuracy from the source of personal communication.